 The advisee has primary responsibility for:

-1. making decisions about his/her educational goals, including selection of courses, major, and career.
+- Making decisions about his/her educational goals, including selection of courses, major, and career.

-2. scheduling an advising appointment during the advising period and arriving promptly prepared to make full use of the advising session.
+- Scheduling an advising appointment during the advising period and arriving promptly prepared to make full use of the advising session.
 Adequate preparation includes reviewing general education and major requirements, course offerings, academic guide sheet, academic progress, and educational plan where appropriate.
 An advisee is then ready to effectively discuss selections and maximize use of the Advisor's knowledge and experience.

 Academic Advisor's Skills and Responsibilities

-To succeed in this helping role, an Academic Advisor must:
+To succeed in this helping role, an academic advisor must:

-2. have a working knowledge of current institutional policies and procedures.
+- Have a working knowledge of current institutional policies and procedures.

-3. be familiar with current institutional support services, special programs, and co-curricular activities for accurate and appropriate referrals.
+- Be familiar with current institutional support services, special programs, and co-curricular activities for accurate and appropriate referrals.

-4. have basic interpersonal communication skills.
+- Have basic interpersonal communication skills.

-In assisting students in the realization of their educational goals, an Advisor bears primary responsibility for:
+In assisting students in the realization of their educational goals, an advisor bears primary responsibility for:

 Limitations On Academic Advisor Responsibilities

-The Academic Advisor serves as a facilitator and role model.
-However, there are limitations to an Advisor's responsibilities.
+The academic advisor serves as a facilitator and role model.
+However, there are limitations to an advisor's responsibilities.

-- can NOT make decisions for an advisee but can be a sympathetic listener and offer alternatives to consider.
+- Cannot make decisions for an advisee but can be a sympathetic listener and offer alternatives to consider.

-- can NOT alter the native abilities of a student but can encourage maximum development of talents.
+- Cannot alter the native abilities of a student but can encourage maximum development of talents.

-- can NOT change college policy or academic requirements but can inform and recommend course of action.
+- Cannot change college policy or academic requirements but can inform and recommend course of action.

-- can NOT serve as a personal counselor but can be a resource for referrals to appropriate professional personnel.
+- Cannot serve as a personal counselor but can be a resource for referrals to appropriate professional personnel.